jgauchia/IceNav-v3/README.md

 **scshot**: This utility can save a screenshot to the root of your SD, with the name: `screenshot.raw`.
 You can convert it to png using the `convert.py` script in the `tools` folder.

-Additionally, this screenshot command can send the screenshot over WiFi using the following syntax:
+Additionally, this screenshot command can send the screenshot over WiFi using the following syntax (replace IP with your PC IP):

 ```bash
 scshot 192.168.1.10 8123